jeffpar/pcjs.v1/README.md

 * [C1Pjs](/docs/c1pjs/), a simulation of the OSI Challenger 1P (circa 1978)

 All the simulations are written entirely in JavaScript.
 No Flash, Java or other plugins are required.
-Supported browsers include recent versions of Internet Explorer (v9.0 or later), Safari, Chrome, Firefox and various mobile browsers.
+Supported browsers include modern versions of Chrome, Safari, Firefox, Internet Explorer (v9.0 and up), Edge, and assorted mobile browsers.

 [Embedded IBM PC](/devices/pc/machine/5150/mda/64kb/ "PCjs:ibm5150")